-- Students in certain short certificate programs having no English or mathematics requirements; - Students who have completed required developmental coursework at another Alabama College System institution within the last three years; - Students who register for RDG 085 and ENG 093 or for MTH 090. - Audit students, transient students and dually enrolled high school students in English or math; - Students providing documentation of assessment (COMPASS) within the last three years.
+- Students who register for RDG 085 and ENG 093 or for MTH 090. - Audit students, transient students and dually enrolled high school students in English or math; - Students providing documentation of assessment (COMPASS) within the last three years.

 To qualify for these exemptions, test scores and/or college transcript(s) must be on file with Enrollment Services.